-Interface Description ethernet Determine the IPv6 configuration mode of the ETHERNET interface (that is, wired networking). wireless Determine the IPv6 configuration mode of the WIRELESS interface (that is, wireless networking). bridge Determine the IPv6 configuration mode of the BRIDGE interface (that is, bridging mode).
+Interface Description eth2 (PX3-iX7) Determine the IPv6 configuration mode of the ETH2 interface (wired networking). wireless Determine the IPv6 configuration mode of the WIRELESS interface (that is, wireless networking). bridge Determine the IPv6 configuration mode of the BRIDGE interface (that is, bridging mode).

-• <mode> is one of the modes: automatic or static.
+<mode> is one of the modes: automatic or static.